 Similar questions: What are your long-term goals or career plans?

 When asked this question in an interview, first and foremost, focus on your long-term goals and career plan, considering the job you’re getting.
-In other words, keep it short your Talk about how your goals and plans integrate with the organization.
+In other words, keep it short and talk about how your goals and plans integrate with the organization.
 From there, in the next five years or so, specify the role/position you would most like to own.

 Of course, how you reply to this job will depend on your industry and the position you have applied for, but there are some common guidelines to follow when creating your feedback.